 - a maximum of three years duration.

-- Counterparties with a minimum credit rating of AA- (or equivalent).
+- Counterparties with a minimum credit rating of A- (or equivalent).

 - an overall limit of £5m.

-There are currently two investments that at the time of transacting were for a period of greater than 364 days and as such would have been classified as 'Non-Specified' investments.
-At this point in time, neither of these investments have maturities greater than 364 days.
+There is currently one investment that at the time of transacting were for a period of greater than 364 days and as such would have been classified as 'Non-Specified' investments.
+At this point in time, the investment does not have a maturity greater than 364 days.
 There are no changes proposed to the criteria for making "Non-specified investments" as set out above.
 The option remains to make such investments with very highly rated counterparties up to the limit of £5m should suitable opportunities arise.
 All such investments would require prior approval by the Commissioner's Chief Finance Officer.